-San Diego Forgives A 'Couple Million Dollars' Worth Of Library Overdue Book Fees
+San Diego Forgives $2 Million Worth Of Library Overdue Book Fees

 "Libraries are known as the 'great equalizers' because we provide equal access for all patrons, regardless of their socio-economic status," she told KNSD-TV.
 "Wiping the slate clean of outstanding fines means welcoming back many of the under-served patrons who most need our services."

-Blocks on would-be readers are now being removed along with the late fees, but people who don't return their books at all will still be charged a replacement fee, according to KNSD-TV.
+Blocks on would-be readers are now being removed along with the late fees, but people who don't return their books at all will still be charged a replacement fee.
+Some of the late fines dated to at least 2005, KPBS reports.

 The city has another good reason for forgiving fines: The fees bring in less money than it costs the libraries to collect them.

-According to the city's website, the San Diego Public Library spends nearly $1 million each year to process fees, and collects about half that.
+"We found that we brought in about $600,000 in fines a year and it cost us $1.2 million to collect those fines," Jones said, according to KPBS.